nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 task manager, and if there are 20 saved states, 10 of the earliest saved states will be deleted.

 ### 3.4 Scheduling Command
 In YATS, we implement a schedule command to automatically schedule tasks based on available timeslots.
-Scheduling is made based on the following constraints - i) the scheduled time must not overlap with any other event in the list ii) it must be between 8am and 6pm iii) must not be on a saturday or sunday The algorithm.
-These constraints were implemented as we wanted to ensure a very specific use case for schedule - we wanted to allow the user to schedule tasks automatically into their workday.
+Scheduling is made based on the following<br>
+constraints - i) the scheduled time must not overlap with any other event in the list ii) it must be between 8am and 6pm iii) must not be on a saturday or sunday The algorithm.
+These constraints were implemented as we wanted to ensure a very specific<br>
+use case for schedule - we wanted to allow the user to schedule tasks automatically into their workday.
 This allows them to quickly slot their ad-hoc events into their own timetable, without worrying about when to put each event.
 To accomplish scheduling, we first searches for open intervals in the list of events.
-Open intervals are intervals not taken up by any event, and thus can be used for scheduling.
+Open intervals are intervals not taken up by any event, and thus can be used for scheduling.<br>
-We then have to check if the open interval is appropriate for scheduling the event based on the constraints of 8am to 6pm, and that it is on a weekday.
+We then have to check if the open interval is appropriate for scheduling the event based on the constraints of 8am to 6pm, and that it is on a weekday.<br>
 First, we describe the method of finding open intervals.
-The list is sorted by start time and then we iterate through this sorted list, keeping the max of its accompanying end time saved in a variable and checking if the maximum end time is smaller than the next events start time.
+The list is sorted by start time and then we iterate through this sorted list, keeping the max of its accompanying end time saved in a variable and checking if the maximum end time is smaller than the next events start time. <br>
-If current maximum end time at the current event is smaller than the start time of the next event, it is then provable that this is an open interval.
+If current maximum end time at the current event is smaller than the start time of the next event, it is then provable that this is an open interval.<br>
-This is because there is no event with an end time after this interval (since we took the max of all preceding end times of the first start times), and no event with a start time or end time before this interval (since the array is sorted by start time, and every events end time must be later than its start time).
+This is because there is no event with an end time after this interval (since we took the max of all preceding end times of the first start times), and no event with a start time or end time before this interval (since the array is sorted by start time, and every events end time must be later than its start time).<br>
 Thus, this must be an open interval which we can then check whether it is appropriately sized and the correct day for scheduling.
-This problem is complex as because we are looking for valid timings between 8am and 6pm, and the boundaries of an open interval span across multiple days.
-To solve this problem, we first break down the possible times of boundaries into 3 cases, i) Case 1 - Less than 10 Hours , ii) Case 2 - More than 34 Hours , iii) Case 3 - In between 10 Hours and 34 Hours.
+This problem is complex as because we are looking for valid timings between 8am and 6pm, and the boundaries of an open interval span across multiple days.<br>
+To solve this problem, we first break down the possible times of boundaries into 3 cases,<br> i) Case 1 - Less than 10 Hours,<br>
+ii) Case 2 - More than 34 Hours, <br>
+iii) Case 3 - In between 10 Hours and 34 Hours. <br>
 In case i), because of the time period from 6pm to 8am is 10 Hours, any timing less than 10 hours must only have one valid day for scheduling.
 The theoretical upper bound for a single day timeslot is actually 14 hours, but in this case we do not what to deal with wrapped timings and thus we pick a boundary of 10 hours.
-Thus, we can check just that day alone to see if there is a valid time slot there.
+Thus, we can check just that day alone to see if there is a valid time slot there. <br>
 Case ii - 34 hours)
 Next, if the timing is more than 34 hours, there must be a valid 10 hour block where no event exists.
 This is because 34 hours encompasses at least one complete time block, and because we know this is an open interval, then by pigeonhole principle there must be an empty 10 hour block in a 34 hour range.
 Finally, the most complex case is between 10 Hours and 34 Hours.
 Here, we must first check if there are one or two valid days to analyse.
-Then, we find the appropriate boundaries for one or two days, and check if either of these are valid times for scheduling.
+Then, we find the appropriate boundaries for one or two days, and check if either of these are valid times for scheduling.<br>
 Lastly, our final check is that the scheduled day is not a saturday or a sunday.
 Thus, from these set of rules, we can find an appropriately sized open interval with the constraints of being within 8am to 6pm, be on a saturday and sunday and not overlap with any other timeslot.

+### 3.5 Change Save Location Command

+In YATS, We implement a change save location command to get the configurations of the current YATS and put it into a new config object.
+The filepath of the save location is updated here and the new config object is saved.<br>
+Following which, the filepath in storage (XmlTaskManagerStorage) is updated to the new filepath as well.<br>
+Once this is done, a force save is done to create the data file in the new specified file location.<br>

 ## 4. Testing